 City of Wetaskiwin

 The city of Wetaskiwin is about 70 km to the south of the city of Edmonton in the province of Alberta.
-This city is conveniently located at the intersection of Highway 13, Highway 2A and Canadian Pacific railroad.
+This city is conveniently located at the intersection of Highway 13, Highway 2A, and the Canadian Pacific railroad.
 As per the 2016 census, the population of Wetaskiwin was 12655.
 And this was an increase of 1% from the 2011 census.
 Beginning in 1892, Wetaskiwin grew to a small town in 1902 and then to a city in 1906.
-Though it has a small -town feel, this city has all the amenities for relaxation, dining, shopping, activities and cultural festivities.
+Though it has a small-town feel, this city has all the amenities for relaxation, dining, shopping, activities, and cultural festivities.
 The city of Ashoro is a Sister City of Wetaskiwin since 1990.

 Economy of Wetaskiwin

 Interestingly, Wetaskiwin reports the highest per capita car sales in the country.
 This is due to the “Auto Mile” initiative by the auto dealers and the low costs of cars.
 There are many local businesses, entrepreneurs, and local events to improve the economy.
 You may invest in over 700 businesses and this city is near to air, road, rail and transportation routes.
 The Downtown Edmonton at 70 km, Leduc at 35 km, Red Deer at 97 km from this city.
 And the International Airport is a distance of 48 km, Wetaskiwin has its benefits.
 Retail businesses, construction, industrial, educational, agricultural, manufacturing, forestry, fishing, hunting, health care, and fishing are other industries here.
 The Wetaskiwin Regional Chamber of Commerce may support you with resources if you wish to invest in the city.